MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 - Specify a finer permission model without exposing storage account keys using Share Access Signatures (SAS)
 - Use a different storage account for the ERRORFILE location (REJECTED_ROW_LOCATION)
 - Customize default values for each target column and specify source data fields to load into specific target columns
-- Specify a custom row terminator for CSV files (if required)
+- Specify a custom row terminator for CSV files
 - Leverage SQL Server Date formats for CSV files
 - Specify wildcards and multiple files in the storage location path